 Well, actually this statement is true, because the bread that you make at home will be much better than the one you can buy at the supermarket.

-When we bake bread at home (or in a proper bakery) we don’t use bread improvers, emulsifiers and preservatives.
+When we bake bread at home (or buy a loaf from a proper bakery) we don’t use bread improvers, emulsifiers and preservatives.
 We just use flour, water, salt and yeast.

 I promise you that once you get used to eating home made bread you will never want to eat bread bought from a supermarket ever again.